adhdtech/DRP/README.md

 * ... more ....

 ## Topology Viewer
-In the rSage web interface on http://localhost:8080, Click Go -> Topology Viewer to see a map of all nodes currently connected to the mesh
+In the rSage web interface on http://localhost:8080, Click Go -> Topology Viewer to see a map of all nodes currently connected to the mesh.
+The direction as well as current latency and uptime for each connection is displayed.

+Here is a sample from the public demo site.

 ![Topology](img/drpTopologySample.png)

 ## PowerShell PSDrive